michael-rapp/Apriori/README.md

 FrequentItemSets<NamedItem> frequentItemSets = output.getFrequentItemSets();
 ```

 By invoking the `execute`-method of the class `Apriori` the execution of the algorithm is started.
 It results in an instance of the class `Output` to be returned.
 Such an output contains various information about the executed algorithm.
 By calling the `getFrequentItemSets`-method, the frequent item sets, which have been found by the algorithm, can be obtained.
 They are given as an instance of the class `FrequentItemSets` and are sorted by their support in decreasing order.
-The class `FrequentItemSets` contains the found item sets as `ItemSet` instances and can be used like a regular `java.util.SortedSet`.
-The individual `ItemSet` instances provide the `getSupport`-method, which allows to retrieve the support of the respective item set.
+The class `FrequentItemSets` contains the found item sets as `ItemSet` instances.
+Both, the class `FrequentItemSets` as well as the class `ItemSet` implement the interface `java.util.SortedSet`.
+Furthermore, the individual `ItemSet` instances provide a `getSupport`-method, which allows to retrieve the support of the respective item set.

 ### Trying to find a specific number of frequent item sets